-Endometrial scratching - A treatment for implantation issues
+Endometrial scratching - For repeated implantation failures

 How does endometrial scratch improve pregnancy?

 The process of endometrial scratching as it relates to embryo implantation is not entirely understood and some questions still remain unanswered.
 Scientists involved in studies believe that there may be two reasons for the increased implantation rates:

 - Increase of endometrial white blood cells.
 It appears that endometrial injury increases the production of white blood cells which secrete so called growth factors which in turn control embryo implantation.